 Jade Hoiby – Associate Teacher (Magnolia Class)

-My name is Jade Hoiby and I am a Japanese, Norwegian, and Alaskan Native woman who is continuously overflowing with enthusiasm and joy.
-Having been born and raised in the Pacific Northwest, I have an ever-increasing affinity for my natural and cultural surroundings.
-This past spring, I became a first generation college graduate with a degree in cultural anthropology from the University of Washington.
-Throughout my academic journey, I have realized that I’ve become infused with the feeling of accelerating towards something all-important.
-For the past three years I have had the good fortune of working at the Seattle Farmers Markets and have consequently turned into a farm-fresh-food enthusiast.
-I am constantly craving the outdoors, and find that I am my best self when I am outside exploring, hiking, running, reading or practicing yoga.
-Over the past year, I have fallen in love with the nature preschool movement and with the process of teaching young children in the incredibly dynamic learning environment provided by the forest groves.
-I am elated to have the opportunity to continue working at Fiddleheads this year and look forward to all the adventures we will have together!
+Jade is a Japanese, Norwegian, and Alaskan Native woman who finds herself continuously overflowing with enthusiasm and joy.
+Having been born and raised in the Pacific Northwest, Jade feels an ever-increasing affinity for her natural and cultural surroundings.
+Last spring, she became a first generation college graduate with a degree in cultural anthropology from the University of Washington.
+Jade is a farm-fresh food enthusiast and is constantly craving the outdoors.
+She finds that she is her best self when outside exploring, hiking, running, reading, practicing yoga, or best of all, supporting young learners’ sense of wonder!
+Jade is in love with the nature preschool movement and with the process of teaching young children in the incredibly dynamic learning environment provided by the forest groves, and is elated to have the opportunity to work with children and families at Fiddleheads.

 Interns & Volunteers